Livefyre/StreamHub-iOS-SDK/README.md

 Run the Unit Tests

-    Type Comment+'U' to run the unit tests
+    Type Cmd+'U' to run the unit tests